-5. To generate a report from an existing report template, select the template, right-click, and click Run.
+To generate a report from an existing report template, select the template, right-click, and click Run.

 6. To modify an existing report template, select the template, right-click and then click Properties.
-After you finish modifying, click Run Report.
+After you finish modifying, restart erwin DM.
+Your changes will take effect when you run the report again.

-Note: When you modify an existing report template and select more properties for the existing report subject, the selections are retained.
+When you modify an existing report template and select more properties for the existing report subject, the selections are retained.
 If you select a different report subject, the previous report subject and its properties are not included in the report.